DBoocock/cans/README.rst

 Bulletin
 --------

-The code here is currently undergoing heavy reconstruction.
-In the meantime, I recomend you visit the `original project`_ for stable working code.
+17/11/16 - This package was created during a masters project and is currently being refactored.
+Originally, cans was interlaced with code for its intended application\: to infer parameters for a model describing cell growth in QFA experiments.
+I intend to create separate
+packages: one for constructing, simulating, and fitting network models; the other using cans for the specific application of fitting QFA data.
+Stable code can be found at the `original project`_ repo.

 .. _original project: https://github.com/lwlss/CANS

-11/11/16 - The code here was written for a masters project.
-I am currently in the process of refactoring and creating examples.
-The features of cans were intertlaced with its original application\: to infer parameters for a model describing cell growth in QFA experiments.
-I intend to create separate packages: one for constructing, simulating, and fitting network models; the other for the specific application of fitting QFA data.
-The description below is likely to change during this process as I add new features and capabilities.

 Features
 --------